ViewComponent/view_component/docs/api.md

 To fix this issue, choose a different slot name.

+### `ReservedParameterError`

+COMPONENT initializer can't accept the parameter `PARAMETER`, as it will override a public ViewComponent method.
+To fix this issue, rename the parameter.

 ### `ReservedPluralSlotNameError`

 COMPONENT declares a slot named SLOT_NAME, which is a reserved word in the ViewComponent framework.